 - Library privileges are normally suspended during a student’s leave or period of withdrawal from the School.

 - Access to Dodge Physical Fitness is suspended during a student's leave or period of withdrawal, except in those cases where a student chooses to pay a membership fee to continue receiving access to these facilities.

 Circumstances occasionally require that a student withdraw from a semester in progress.
 Withdrawal means dropping all courses in a given term, as opposed to dropping a portion of the program.
-Withdrawal from a term in progress may have serious financial and academic consequences, and thus students should meet with their advisor so that they can make an informed decision.
-All withdrawals are noted on a student's transcript.
+Withdrawal from a semester in progress may have serious financial and academic consequences, and thus students should meet with their advisor so that they can make an informed decision.
+All withdrawals are noted on a student's transcript with the date of withdrawal; however, courses are expunged.
 Multiple withdrawals may lead to suspension or dismissal from the School for failure to make academic progress.

 Students must notify their advisor of their intention to withdraw; notifying instructors or failing to attend classes does not constitute formal withdrawal.
-A student's tuition may be prorated depending on the date of the written notification of the withdrawal.
+A student's tuition may be prorated depending on the date when the student provides written notification of the decision to withdraw.